 Rich in Vitamin C and fiber, strawberries are an excellent alternative to cherries because they also have other benefits.
-They contain a certain enzyme that whitens your pet’s teeth.
+For example, they contain a specific enzyme that whitens your pet’s teeth.

-However, feed your dog strawberries in moderation because they’re rich in sugar.
+However, feed your dog strawberries in moderation because they’re also rich in sugar.

 After you’ve removed the crown and the prickly peel off the pineapple, you can feed the inner flesh to your dogs.
 Besides being rich in minerals and vitamins, pineapples also contain bromelain.